keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 interconnects cost-ineffective and difficult to build.

 <!-- 動的な相互結合網の提案 + SDN-enhanced MPI -->
-We believe that dynamically optimizing the interconnect to fit the communication patterns of applications can increase the utilization of interconnect and improve application performance.
+We believe that dynamically optimizing the packet flow in the interconnect to fit the communication patterns of applications can increase the utilization of interconnect and improve application performance.
 As a proof of concept, we have been developing _SDN-enhanced MPI_, which is a framework that incorporates the dynamic network controllability of Software-Defined